Paraceratherium: Distribution and habitat

 Remains assignable to Paraceratherium have been found in early to late Oligocene (34–23 million years ago) formations across Eurasia, in modern-day China, Mongolia, India, Pakistan, Kazakhstan, Georgia, Turkey, Romania, Bulgaria, and the Balkans.
 Their distribution may be correlated with the palaeogeographic development of the Alpine-Himalayan mountain belt.
 The range of Paraceratherium finds implies that they inhabited a continuous landmass with a similar environment across it, but this is contradicted by palaeogeographic maps that show this area had various marine barriers, so the genus was successful in being widely distributed despite this.
-The fauna which coexisted with Paraceratherium included other rhinoceroses, artiodactyls, rodents, beardogs, weasels, hyaenodonts, nimravids and cats.
+The fauna which coexisted with Paraceratherium included other rhinocerotoids, artiodactyls, rodents, amphicyonids, mustelids, hyaenodonts, nimravids and felids.

 The habitat of Paraceratherium appears to have varied across its range, based on the types of geological formations it has been found in.
 The Hsanda Gol Formation of Mongolia represents an arid desert basin, and the environment is thought to have had few tall trees and limited brush cover, as the fauna consisted mainly of animals that fed from tree tops or close to the ground.
 A study of fossil pollen showed that much of China was woody shrubland, with plants such as saltbush, mormon tea (Ephedra), and nitre bush (Nitraria), all adapted to arid environments.
 Trees were rare, and concentrated near groundwater.
 The parts of China where Paraceratherium lived had dry lakes and abundant sand dunes, and the most common plant fossils are leaves of the desert-adapted Palibinia.
 Trees in Mongolia and China included birch, elm, oaks, and other deciduous trees, while Siberia and Kazakhstan also had walnut trees.
 Dera Bugti in Pakistan had dry, temperate to subtropical forest.

 Deng and colleagues speculated about the palaeobiogeography of Paraceratherium based on their phylogenetic analys in 2021.
 They found that P. bugtiense was the only species of the genus represented in the Oligocene of western Pakistan, while the genus was highly diversified across the Mongolian Plateau, northwestern China, and Kazakhstan north to the Tibetan Plateau.
-They hypothesised that P, asiaticum dispersed westward to Kazakhstan during the early Oligocene from the ancestral area of Mongolia, where the most primitive member of the genus, P. grangeri, lived, and descendants may have continued to South Asia as P. bugtiense, dispersing through the Tibetan region.
+They hypothesised that P. asiaticum dispersed westward to Kazakhstan during the early Oligocene from the ancestral area of Mongolia, where the most primitive member of the genus, P. grangeri, lived, and descendants may have continued to South Asia as P. bugtiense, dispersing through the Tibetan region.
 P. lepidum existed in Xinjiang and Kazakhstan and P. linxiaense in Linxia during the late Oligocene, and it is possible that these sister species of P. bugtiense had been able to migrate back north to Central Asia during this time when that area had become tropical (it was arid during the early Oligocene).
 This implies the Tibetan region was not yet a high-elevation plateau that could act as a barrier, and large animals may therefore have been able to move freely along the eastern coast of the Tethys sea, and through lowlands in the area, some of which were possibly under 2000 m in elevation at the time.